PCJones/ultimate-splinterlands-bot/README.md

 - `USE_CLASSIC_BOT_PRIVATE_API=false` Set to false unless you have the private API from the original bot

-- `TELEGRAM_NOTIF=false` Set to false unless you create a Telegram bot for notification.
+- `TELEGRAM_NOTIF=false` Disable/Enable to receive telegram notification for battle result.

-- `TELEGRAM_TOKEN=` Ignore/Don't change unless you have your telegram bot token.
+- `TELEGRAM_TOKEN=` Ignore/Don't change unless you have other Telegram Token/Telegram Bot.

 - `TELEGRAM_CHATID` telegram chat id for notify, get the id: https://t.me/get_id_bot